Rationalising and evolving your store network

 In an ever-changing marketplace, a business needs to evolve to stay competitive.
 We’ve written many blogs and case studies about picking the most fruitful location for a new venture using location and demographic data, but what if you have an existing network that you need to review?

-One of our clients – a national mobile network provider – came to us needing to undertake such a review in order to keep their business competitive.
+A national mobile network provider came to us needing to undertake such a review in order to keep their business competitive.
 They wanted to use our TimeTravel data as part of a retail store segmentation model, which they could use to prioritise the opening and closing of shops.

 Where are your (best) customers?

 TimeTravel is well suited to helping you to establish a realistic store catchment for any number of locations.
 Your can use its real-time and real-distance travel data to look at how far a customer would need to travel to reach your store and how long it would take.
 Using your existing customer database, you can then see how many existing customers fall within a realistic store catchment.
 At this stage you could apply additional geodemographic profiling and customer value data to work out which stores are likely to produce the most income and service the highest number, or the most high-value customers.